 This approach works because you're concentrating spend during the period when your ads have peak relevance, your app store conversion rate is highest (due to updated screenshots and featured event content), and your post-install metrics are strongest.

 As discussed in our guide on setting a mobile UA budget, the goal is to spend more when efficiency is highest, not to spread budget evenly.
-Teams that treat UA spend as a flat daily line item are leaving 20-30% of their efficiency on the table.
+Teams that treat UA spend as a flat daily line item miss meaningful efficiency gains available during peak LiveOps windows.

 What does a LiveOps-driven UA strategy look like in practice with real benchmarks?